nxt-insurance/nxt_http_client/README.md

 end
 ```

+NOTE: In order to avoid problems with threaded application servers you should always clear the cache key one your
+threads once the request is finished using `NxtHttpClient.clear_thread_cache_key` to not have other threads use the
+same cache key and thus use cached results across threads.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.